How to Revive a Dying Fiddle-Leaf Fig

 • Causes.
 Low humidity from air currents in the house or indoor heating.
 Not watering often enough and watering too lightly contributes to the leaf edges turning brown.

-Fiddle-leaf figs are native to tropical rainforests in Africa and are adapted to living in humidity of around 60%.
+We must remember that fiddle-leaf figs are native to tropical rainforests in Africa and are adapted to living in humidity of around 60%.
 Fiddle leaf figs tolerate humidity of 40% but develop brown leaf margins if the humidity is any lower.

-Fiddle Leaf Fig Turning Brown
+Why is My Fiddle Leaf Fig Turning Brown?

 • Symptoms.
 Leaves have brown spots or brown patches.